 General

 Reddish Egret: Medium-sized egret with blue-gray body and shaggy, pale rufous head and neck.
 Bill is pink with dark tip.
 Legs are blue-gray.
-White morph has all-white plumage, black-tipped pink bill, and blue-gray legs.
+White morph has all-white plumage, black-tipped pink bill, and black legs.
 Sexes are similar.
 Juvenile of both forms is duller, has black bill.

 Range and Habitat